Health Effects of Black Mold (Stachybotrys Chartarum)

 Elderly man wearing surgical mask with his physician

-Are you worried about black mold?
-Despite fearing black mold, many people don’t actually understand its implications for human health.
+Are you worried about black mold, or any mold for that matter?
+Despite fearing mold, many people don’t actually understand its implications for human health.
 If you’re one of those people, it may be time to educate yourself on the topic.
-Research suggests that as the climate changes, black mold could become more prevalent in homes.

 According to the Environmental Protection Agency (EPA), regions of the U.S. will experience heavier rains, hotter weather and more frequent and intense natural disasters in the coming years.
-These weather events will likely accelerate wear and tear on homes and cause water damage that leads to mold growth, including black mold growth.
+These weather events may accelerate wear and tear on homes and cause water damage that leads to mold and bacterial growth, including mold spores, mold fragments, bacteria and related toxins such as mycotoxins and endotoxins.

 Fortunately, there are several effective strategies to reduce mold and avoid sickness.
 One of the best ways to protect yourself is to run a high-quality air purifier for mold.
 Keep reading to learn about the health effects of black mold and how to prevent mold sickness.